 The Globalstar Sat-Fi 2® works as a WIFI Hotspot, supporting up to eight smartphones simultaneously.
 An app is installed on the smartphones to access the Sat-Fi II® functions.
 The connection is completed by a radio link from the Sat-Fi II® to the satellite and back down to the ground.
 The installed app allows users the capabilities of web browsing, email, 2-way texting, voice calls, data, weather updates and more.
 Apps are planned to be provided for Apple, Android and Windows OS smartphones, tables, or laptops that have Wi-Fi connectivity.
-The data rates available will be up to 256kbps.
-This is up to 100 times faster than previously available from a MSS device!
+The data rates available will be up to 70kbps.
+This is several times faster than previously available from a MSS device!

 The final product details have not yet been released, so the size of the Sat-Fi II® device is still to be determined, but is expected to be roughly the size of a pack of cigarettes.
 It is also planned to be light weight and waterproof.
 The Sat-Fi II® will have its own USA based telephone number.
 An “S.O.S.” button will provide a quick connection to the GEOS emergency response center.
 GEOS can then provide your GPS co-ordinates to the local response teams.